Non-critical equivariant L-values of modular abelian varieties: Proofs of the main results

 Putting together Theorems \ref{strongly modular} and \ref{main thm 2}, we deduce the following result.

-\begin{cor} Let $A$ be an abelian variety over a Galois number field $K$ such that $L(A/K,s)$ is a product of $L$-functions of newforms of weight $2$ without complex multiplication.
+\begin{cor} Let $A$ be an abelian variety over a number field $K$ such that $L(A/K,s)$ is a product of $L$-functions of newforms of weight $2$ without complex multiplication.
 Let $X=\End_K(A) \otimes \Q$.
-For every integer $n \geqslant 2$, Conjecture \ref{conj4} holds for $L({}_X A,n)$. \end{cor}
+Then for every integer $n \geqslant 2$, Conjecture \ref{conj4} holds for $L({}_X A,n)$. \end{cor}

 In the particular case of $\Q$-curves, this gives the following result.